exasol/row-level-security/doc/user_guide/tutorial.md

 ### Target Audience

 This tutorial is targeted at database users and administrators wanting to learn more about Exasol's row-level security.
-We assume our readers have firm knowledge of database principles in general and the SQL language in particular.
-Also readers should be able to setup an Exasol database or at least have administrator access to an existing one with internet access and configured name servers.
+We assume our readers have a firm knowledge of database principles in general and the SQL language in particular.
+Also readers should be able to set up an Exasol database or at least have administrator access to an existing one with internet access and configured name servers.

 ### Terms and Abbreviations